RahulRoyBXT/RTC---Real-Time-Chat/README.md

   password.
 - Chat: Users can send messages in real-time with instant delivery.
 - Video Calling: Users can initiate or join group video calls.
-- Whiteboard: A real-time collaborative whiteboard can be used during the video call.
-- Reactions: Users can react to messages or video content with emojis.

 ## Security
 # Authentication and Authorization